tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 .. _xsheet_toolbar:

-Xsheet Toolbar
+Quick Toolbar
 --------------

 |xsheet_toolbar|

-The Xsheet Toolbar, at the top of the Xsheet and Timeline panes, is a place where the user can display favorite Tahoma tools and commands to have them readily available.
+The Quick Toolbar, at the top of the Xsheet and Timeline panes, is a place where the user can display favorite Tahoma tools and commands to have them readily available.

-The Xsheet Toolbar panel can be toggled depending on user preferences.
+The Quick Toolbar panel can be toggled depending on user preferences.

-.. note:: If the Xsheet Toolbar is too short to display all the command buttons, a double-arrow symbol will appear at the right end of it, allowing to display a drop down menu with the rest of them.
+.. note:: If the Quick Toolbar is too short to display all the command buttons, a double-arrow symbol will appear at the right end of it, allowing to display a drop down menu with the rest of them.

-.. tip:: **To toggle the Xsheet Toolbar:**
+.. tip:: **To toggle the Quick Toolbar:**

     Do one of the following:

-    - Right click on any column/layer header and choose **Toggle Xsheet Toolbar** from the menu that opens.
+    - Right click on any column/layer header and choose **Toggle Quick Toolbar** from the menu that opens.

     - Activate the File  →  Preferences  →  Scene  →  **Show Toolbar in the Scene** option.

-    .. note:: When the Xsheet Toolbar is shown, it's also possible to activate the **Expand Function Editor Header to Match Xsheet Toolbar Height** option to correctly match the *frame* rows in both editors, when put side by side.
+    .. note:: When the Quick Toolbar is shown, it's also possible to activate the **Expand Function Editor Header to Match Quick Toolbar Height** option to correctly match the *frame* rows in both editors, when put side by side.

-.. tip:: **To customize the Xsheet Toolbar buttons:**
+.. tip:: **To customize the Quick Toolbar buttons:**

-    1. Right click on it and select **Customize Xsheet Toolbar** from the menu that opens.
-The Customize Xsheet Toolbar panel will open.
+    1. Right click on it and select **Customize Quick Toolbar** from the menu that opens.
+The Customize Quick Toolbar panel will open.

     |xsheet_toolbar_window|

-    2. To *add* a command: Search for a command in the **Toolbar Items** list (right) and drag it to the **Xsheet Toolbar** list (left).
+    2. To *add* a command: Search for a command in the **Toolbar Items** list (right) and drag it to the **Quick Toolbar** list (left).

-    3. To *add* a separator: At the end of the **Toolbar Items** list (right), drag the **----Separator----** item to the **Xsheet Toolbar** list (left).
+    3. To *add* a separator: At the end of the **Toolbar Items** list (right), drag the **----Separator----** item to the **Quick Toolbar** list (left).

-    4. To *delete* a command: Locate the command in the **Xsheet Toolbar** list (left), right click on it and select **Remove** from the menu that opens.
+    4. To *delete* a command: Locate the command in the **Quick Toolbar** list (left), right click on it and select **Remove** from the menu that opens.

     5. Click **OK** to accept the changes or **Cancel** to discard them.